preland/xmr-republic-docs/docs/republic.md

 be considered full members of the consensus.
 If the number of "bad" nodes exceeds 50% (1/3 + 1/6), consensus is completely halted, and will not be able to fix itself until the next epoch.
-While this scenario is not perfect, it is preferable to the equivalent scenario in Nakamura consensus.
+While this scenario is not perfect, it is preferable to the equivalent scenario in Nakamoto consensus.

 Executive-Legislative Discrepancy